opendocsg/slw-judgments-backfill/2005_SGCA_17/report.md

  “If the managing director is right in thinking that there are features in the plaintiffs’ process which can fairly be regarded as trade secrets and which their employees will inevitably carry away with them in their heads, then the proper way for the plaintiffs to protect themselves would be by exacting covenants from their employees restricting their field of activity after they have left their employment, not by asking the court to extend the general equitable doctrine to prevent breaking confidence beyond all reasonable bounds.”

 46     It seemed to us that this passage did not assist Stratech as it was still for Stratech to demonstrate that cl 9.4 was to protect some legitimate interest belonging to it.
-In _Buckman Laboratories (Asia) Pte Ltd v Lee Wei Hoong_ [1999] 3 SLR 333, Judith Prakash J said at [21]:
+In _Buckman Laboratories (Asia) Pte Ltd v Lee Wei Hoong_ <span class="citation">[1999] 3 SLR 333</span>, Judith Prakash J said at [21]:

  It is well-known that an employer who wishes to enforce a restraint of trade provision in a contract with an ex-employee must show that it was intended to protect the employer’s legitimate interests and that it was reasonable in all the circumstances.
 In ascertaining the validity of such a clause, the first step is to determine what those interests are and the second is to consider whether the clause as drafted is no wider than is necessary to protect such interests.
 The court will not give effect to a clause if its main function is to inhibit competition in business.